 - Tenerife – a short ferry ride across the sea and 20 km (12 Miles) away from la Gomera lies Tenerife, the largest of the Canary Islands.
 The tallest peak in Spain is located here and there are carnivals and festivals with music, bright colors, and dancing.
 It also has great beaches.

-Activities in La Gomera in the winter
+Activities in La Gomera in the fall, winter, or spring

 - Whale and dolphin watching – winter is one of the best times to see these enormous and majestic sea creatures.
 The waters around la Gomera are frequented by whales during their migratory season and you can catch a glimpse of a fin or tail of a whale or dolphins diving out of the water.